Undine (2020 film): Plot

 Undine Wibeau, a historian who lectures on the urban development of Berlin, is broken up with by a married man with whom she is having an affair, Johannes.
 She tells him that if he leaves her she will have to kill him, a reference to the myth of undine, and asks him to wait at a café for her while she delivers a lecture.
 After the lecture, she returns to the café to find he has left.
 While looking for him, a man who attended her lecture, Christoph, introduces himself to her, telling her that he is an industrial diver and asking her to have a coffee.
 Christoph accidentally breaks the aquarium in the café and the two are ejected.
-The two begin a long-distance relationship.
+The two begin a passionate relationship.

 Christoph is fixing a turbine in the Lingese when he sees a giant Wels catfish that he and his colleagues affectionally refer to as Big Gunther.
 Later, he and Undine meet up and he takes her diving.
 Undine floats away and almost drowns, but Christoph is able to drag her to shore and revive her.
 Before she returns to Berlin, he gives her a small statue of a diver.
 He visits her at her apartment in Berlin, and while the two are out walking they pass Johannes and his partner Nora, with Undine and Johannes sharing a knowing look at one another.